ValentineLgd/Sustainable/README.md

 Afte registering, the "Manage catalogue" page is displayed where the user can access his
 own part of the catalogue, add new brands and/or delete/edit the one he previously added.

-*As a registered use, I want to be able to :*
+*As a registered user, I want to be able to :*

-    - *Add new brands, and/or:*
+1) *Add new brands, and/or:*

     After registering, the "Manage catalogue" section appears for the users in the navbar & the page is displayed to them.

     Register users can then add a brand by clicking on the "Add a brand" button displayed inside the "Manage catalogue" page or by clicking on the dropdown "Manage catalogue" button of the navbar and chosing "Add a brand".

     The Add page is therefore displayed where the user has to provide relevant information regarding the brand (location, name, website, description, category).
 Every information is required as it provides useful information to users.

     By clicking on "Confirm", the brand is created & displayed inside the current shared catalogue "Sustainable brands" and inside his own current part of the catalogue.
     A pop up message appears to confirm that the brand was added & the "Manage catalogue" page is displayed.

-    - *Edit the brands the user previously added, and/or*
+2) *Edit the brands the user previously added, and/or*

     After registering, the "Manage catalogue" section appears for the users in the navbar & the page is displayed to them.

     Register users can then edit a brand by clicking on the "Edit" button displayed inside the "Manage catalogue" page for every brands previously added, or by clicking on the dropdown "Manage catalogue" button of the navbar and chosing "Edit your references".

     The Edit page is therefore displayed where the user can edit the previous information regarding the brand (location, name, website, description, category).

     By clicking on "Confirm", the brand is updated & the update is displayed inside the current shared catalogue "Sustainable brands" and inside his own current part of the catalogue.
     A pop up message appears to confirm the update to the user & the "Manage catalogue" page is displayed.

-    - *Delete the brands the user previously added:*
+3) *Delete the brands the user previously added:*

     After registering, the "Manage catalogue" section appears for the users in the navbar & the page is displayed to them.

     Register users can then delete a brand by clicking on the "Delete" button displayed inside the "Manage catalogue" page for every brands previously added, or by clicking on the dropdown "Manage catalogue" button of the navbar and chosing "Edit your references".

     By clicking on "Confirm", the brand is deleted & the update is displayed inside the current shared catalogue "Sustainable brands" and inside his own current part of the catalogue.

     A pop up message appears to confirm the deletion to the user & the "Manage catalogue" page is displayed.

-    - *Access the current catalogue, including the brands the user added and/or updated*
+4) *Access the current catalogue, including the brands the user added and/or updated*

     As a registered user, I can access :
     - my own part of the catalogue with the brands I added, by clicking on the dropdwn button of the navbar "Manage catalogue" and then "Edit your references"
     - the current shared catalogue by clicking on the "Sustainable brands" button of the navbar All updates are immediatly displayed inside both catalogues.

 *As a registered user, I want to be able to log out from my session when my contribution is over*